ADHD and Keto, Part One - My Story

 Yet, the lesson planning was just a mess.

 I just wasn’t ever able to do it until the last minute, so usually Sunday night, after spending all day doing literally everything else possible while simultaneously berating myself for not sitting down to do the thing.

 This was obviously frustrating for my husband, because we couldn’t make any plans to do anything on Sunday, like watch a movie or whatever, because I was always going to start work in the morning, but I would always start right around sunset, after really just wasting the day doing nothing, except sometimes cooking.

 Then I would go to bed late and start the week tired and. . . lather, rinse, repeat.

 Believe it or not, since I had yet again basically forgotten that I have ADHD, I was frustrated and confused and trying to figure out how on earth to stop procrastinating so much, but then I remembered my problem again and decided it was a good idea to go back on medication.

-I still had a bottle of expired Adderall, but I went to a psychiatrist to get a new prescription and she gave me Vyvanse, which is very similar.
+I still had a bottle of expired stimulant medication, but I went to a psychiatrist to get a new prescription and she gave me a new prescription of another one that was very similar.

 So, it worked. . .ish.

-The first dose of Vyvanse kicked in while I was on a bus riding through the countryside and it gave me a mini panic attack, which I’d never had before, but I decided to give it a proper shot.
+The first dose of the new medication kicked in while I was on a bus riding through the countryside and it gave me a mini panic attack, which I’d never had before, but I decided to give it a proper shot.

 Well, it just made things kind of a mess.